lexdmm/dockerization-nestjs-project/README.md

 Dockerization of a NestJS typescript project

 ## About Docker
-- You don't need to have testing or development facilities right on your PC like
+- You don't need to have testing or development facilities right on your PC
-- Avoid headaches when you want to run a different version
+- Avoid headaches when you want to run a different version, issues compatibilities
 - Testing a new technology without installing it on your machine

 ### Dockerfile